Helping families, children, and seniors exit poverty.

 Poverty is not one problem with one solution.
 Stability, education, food access, and personal support all work together.

-Residents should help shape the work.
+Residents shape the work.

 The people who live in our communities know what is needed.
 We listen, adapt, and build programming around what residents say matters most.